microsoft/diskspd/README.md

 In addition DISKSPD itself, this repo hosts measurement frameworks which use DISKSPD.
 The initial example is the ***VM Fleet*** being used for Windows Server 2016 Hyper-Converged Storage Spaces Direct work.
 Look for these under the *Frameworks* directory.

+DISKSPD 2.0.18a 5/31/2016

+***IN PROGRESS***

+* update /? example to use -Sh v. deprecated -h
+* fix operation on volumes on GPT partitioned media (<driveletter>:)
+* fix IO priority hint to proper stack alignment (if not 8 byte, will fail)
+* use iB notation to clarify that text result output is in 2^n units (KiB/MiB/GiB)

 DISKSPD 2.0.17 5/01/2016

 * -S is expanded to control write-through independent of OS/software cache.
 Among other things, this allows buffered write-through to be specified (-Sbw).